TIBCOSoftware/snappydata/docs/howto/concurrent_apache_zeppelin_access_to_secure_snappydata.md

 !!!
 Note

-	* Currently, only the `%jdbc` interpreter is supported with a secure SnappyData cluster.
+	* Currently, only the `%snappydata` and `%jdbc` interpreters are supported with a secure SnappyData cluster.

-	* Each user accessing the secure SnappyData cluster should configure the `%jdbc` interpreter in Apache Zeppelin as described in this section.
+	* Each user accessing the secure SnappyData cluster should configure the `%snappydata` and `%jdbc` interpreters in Apache Zeppelin as described in this section.

 ## Step 1: Download, Install and Configure SnappyData
 1. [Download and install SnappyData Enterprise Edition](../install.md) </br>